2025 Duhok axe attack: Attack

-The attacker initially hid the weapons in a bag until making his way to the scene of parades for the Assyrian New Year.
-Videos of the attack surfaced on social media that featured the attacker yelling "Dawla Islam" (الدولة الإسلامية), or "Islamic State" as he ran towards the marching crowd, before being pinned down to the ground by Assyrians at the scene.
-The calls for violence were yelled in Kurdish language.
-He attacked three people, including a minor, who was seen wiping blood off his body with the Assyrian flag.
-Subsequently, the bloodied flag was waved during the rest of the parade as a symbol of resilience and was also present in social media videos.
+The attacker initially hid the weapons in a bag until making his way to the scene of parades.
+The attacker conducted the attack in an open marketplace, and first injured an elderly woman before turning to the parade.
+Videos of the attack surfaced on social media that featured the attacker yelling religious phrases, namely "Islamic State," as he ran towards the marching crowd, before being restrained.
+Three people were injured in the attack, including a young man who was seen wiping blood off his head with the Assyrian flag.
+Subsequently, the bloodied flag was waved during the rest of the parade, in what Stella Martany of the Associated Press described as a symbol of resilience and cultural pride.

-After the attack, celebrations of Akitu continued as planned, with attendees continuing to wave flags and perform traditional dances.
+After the attack, celebrations of Akitu continued as planned, with attendees continuing to wave flags and performing traditional dances.